Hot Cross Bun Cake, gluten-free

 Baking with Gluten-Free Flours

-It is very important that the ingredients are measured as baking with gluten-free flour can be tricky.
+The ingredients must be measured as baking with gluten-free flour can be tricky.
 The ratio of ingredients needs to be measured correctly for the reaction between ingredients to create the desired result.
 The same goes for the baking temperature.
 Gluten-free flour tends to brown faster, yet takes longer to cook, hence why the suggested oven temperature should be followed correctly.
 A ten-degree difference can result in a wet cake that is burnt.

 Combining Ingredients

-It is important that the dry ingredients are whisked and combined first, then the wet ingredients are whisked and combined, before folding in the two (rather than simply adding all the ingredients in the bowl at one time).
-This ensures terrific results and a fluffy texture.
+The dry ingredients must be whisked and combined first, then the wet ingredients are whisked and combined, before folding in the two (rather than simply adding all the ingredients in the bowl at the same time).
+This ensures the desired results and a fluffy texture.

 How to Make this Hot Cross Bun Cake